 - The main contents of the development are the source code, related dependencies if they exist, and a Procfile for the command.

--Add-ons are third party, specialized, value-added cloud services that can be easily attached to an application, extending its functionality.
+- Add-ons are a third party, specialized, value-added cloud services that can be easily attached to an application, extending its functionality.

 - A release is a combination of a slug (the application), config vars and add-ons.

--The main unit which provides the run environment are the Dynos which are isolated, virtualized unix containers.
+- The main unit which provides the run environment is the Dynos which are isolated, virtualized Unix containers.

--Each dyno gets its own ephemeral filesystem with a fresh copy of the most recent release.
-It can be used as temporary scratchpad, but changes to the filesystem are not reflected to other dynos.
+- Each dyno gets its own ephemeral filesystem with a fresh copy of the most recent release.
+It can be used as a temporary scratchpad, but changes to the filesystem are not reflected other dynos.